con-dog/context-aware-pattern-blocker/README.md

 ## 2) Using AI to unblock content "Shooting" in a basketball context

-1) First line blocking kicks in straight away on keyword "Shooting":
+1) First line blocking kicks in straight away on keyword "Shooting".
+In this view, you see a webpage and the extensions SidePanel:

 ![Before](./0__screenshots__0/Shooting%201.png)

-2) User selects blocked content and clicks "Analyze with AI" - the AI recommends its safe to unblock:
+2) User selects blocked content via SidePanel and clicks "Analyze with AI" - the AI recommends its safe to unblock:

 ![Before](./0__screenshots__0/Shooting%202.png)